therealozp/class-notes/secure coding/attacks in software.md

 	- p2 points to same as p1, but cast as type `T`
 	- access fields in p2 (type `T`), that doesn't exist in `S`.
 - double-free vulnerabilities: free some block of memory twice, which screws up the heap manager. this may corrupt the data structure used for managing the heap memory (also called the free list)
+- [[attacks on network]], such as abusing the application layer code or TCP/IP layers

 ```c
 free(p); // the free list indicates this slot is available